akrutchins/Ion-Ejection-from-MultiQ/README.md

 # **MQ_MZ_Ejection_SingleQ**

 This program is an _ad hoc_ derivative of the *Demiurge_MultiQ_486* program developed in **Processing** and **Java**.
-It simulates ion motion within a single quadrupole of a 486-quadrupole MultiQ-IT ion trap in the presence of a buffer gas, configured for m/z-dependent ion ejection from the MultiQ-IT.
+It simulates ion motion within a single quadrupole of a 486-quadrupole MultiQ-IT ion trap in the presence of a buffer gas.
+The quadrupole is configured for m/z-dependent ion ejection from the MultiQ-IT.
 The computer model is based on the work by **A.N.
 Krutchinsky, I.V.
 Chernushevich, V.L.
 Spicer, W. Ens, and K.G.
 Standing**:
 *Collisional Damping Interface for an Electrospray Ionization Time-of-Flight Mass Spectrometer*,
 **Journal of the American Society for Mass Spectrometry**, Volume 9, Issue 6, June 1998, Pages 569–579.